 4) Don’t depend on partners to sell for you - they won’t

 5) Join the local Chamber of Commerce and attend meetings - network

 6) Write a book or articles regularly for local and regional periodicals, newspapers, etc. to get your name known in the area - start an e-mail list to send articles or value-adding note to on a quarterly basis

 7) Persevere, no matter what - Commit or Quit

 8) Personal discipline to start at 7:00 and close at 6:00 are needed.
 Saturday is a day of work, as well; for the books, personal growth, etc.

 9) Learn how to manage your finances, taxes, etc. - get Quick Books or some similar software

 10) Network by attending local chapters of professional disciplines (ASTD, SHRM, Sales & Marketing, CPA, Accounting, Supply Chain, etc. groups regularly.
-If you are struggling to finance, then you should look at your options, such as using invoice finance.

 11) Offer to speak for free at any professional meeting, event, meeting, etc. to get your name and reputation known